HOME • SEARCH • EMAIL • ABOUT

 Studies

-(1) The extracts of B tomentosa and B vahlii roots were tested for their antimicrobial activity against bacterial and fungal strains.
-The activities of the extracts were attributed t the presence of flavonoids and tannins.
-(2) Antimicrobial activity was observed on the ethanolic extract of flowers.
-Good activity was observed against S. aureus, Strep faecalis, Bacillus linchiniformis, Shigella soneii, Kleb pneumonia, E coli, with good activity against fungi - Aspergillus niger, Candida albicans.
+Antimicrobial / Flowers: Antimicrobial activity was observed on the ethanolic extract of flowers.
+Good activity was observed against S. aureus, Strep faecalis, Bacillus linchiniformis, Shigella soneii, Klebsiella pneumonia, E coli, with good activity against fungi - Aspergillus niger, Candida albicans.
+(6)

 Cytotoxicity / Antioxidant: Study isolated four flavonol glycosides: kaempferol-7-O-rhamnoside, kaempferol-3-O-glucoside, quercetin-3-O-glucoside and quercetin-3-O-rutinoside.
 Compound 3 had higher antioxidant activity than L-ascorbic acid.